Alaricdragon/Starlords_Temp/README.md

 * each "dialog" contains a list of "dialog sets". if the "dialogs" rules are true, the game will attempt to get the highest priority dialogset that is true withen it.
 * "priority" is the priority of this dialog. should have a value of at least 0 the dialog with the highest priority that has all its "rule" reuqirements met will be used in any instance, unless the lord you are talking to has a at least one valid "dialogOverride"
 * "rules" is each requirement that must be met for a set of dialog to be used by a given starlord. every condition must be met for this to happen. conditions are as follows:
+  * "targetLord" always returns false if: target lord is unset. runs the contained 'rules' json object, for the target lord instead of the interacting lord
   * "relationWithPlayer" is the relationship range that this lord must have with a player to meet requirements. set between a "min" and "max" value. range must be between -100 and 100.
   * "startingFaction" is the starting faction required to meet requirements. starting faction is the faction a lord was part of when they first spawned. set to true for whitelist, and false for blacklist.
 To meet requirements, a lord must have a starting faction of one of the 'true' factions (if any are created in this rule), and must not have a stating faction of the 'false' factions.
   * "currentFaction" is the current faction required to meet requirements. set to true for whitelist, and false for blacklist.
 To meet requirements, a lord must have a current faction of one of the 'true' factions (if any are created in this rule), and must not have a current faction of the 'false' factions.